eternal-f/Multimodal-Radar-Image-Iceberg-Classification/README.md

 ## Approach Overview

-The solution is inspired by top-performing teams (Top 1, 2, 4) and uses a multi-stage pipeline:
+The solution is inspired by top-performing teams and uses a multi-stage pipeline:

 1. **CNN Ensemble** – Multiple convolutional neural networks trained with data augmentation.
 2. **KNN Clustering** – Uses incident angle (`inc_angle`) similarity to refine predictions.